cyberark/cyberark-conjur-cli/README.md

 #### Install the SDK

 The SDK can be installed via PyPI.
-Note that the SDK is a **Community** level project, meaning that the SDK is subject to modifications that may result in breaking change.
+Note that the SDK is a **Community** level project, meaning that the SDK is subject to modifications that may result in breaking changes.

 To avoid unanticipated breaking changes, make sure that you stay up to date on our latest releases and always review the project's [CHANGELOG.md](CHANGELOG.md).